Family and Medical Leave (FML)

 The following instructions are based on the University's Policy on Professional Leave for Librarians.

 - An applicant for a professional leave must initiate the request by completing the Professional Leave Request Form and attaching a detailed summary of the professional project (see below) and a current curriculum vitae.
 Applications must be submitted at least 6 months in advance of the proposed professional leave, and the librarian must agree to comply with the university's professional leave policy.
-The Professional Leave Form must include the specific dates for which the leave is requested.
+The Professional Leave Form must include the specific dates for which the leave is requested and must fall within the faculty member's annual contract period.
 (A librarian may request any 6- or 12-month period.)

 - The Summary of the Project should describe: